InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/core-team.md

 ## Forces

-* Everyone is busy.
-* Each contributing team prioritizes work that results in an immediate payoff for that team.
+* Every contributing team is busy, and therefore prioritizes work that results in an immediate payoff for themselves.
 * As the project grows the natural trend is for it to become more difficult to use and to modify.

 ## Solution